-SpaceX to launch secretive satellite for U.S. intelligence agency
+SpaceX delays launch of secretive satellite for U.S. Intelligence agency

 The ability to reuse rockets is key.
 The most expensive portion of SpaceX's Falcon 9 -- which has a sticker price of $62 million -- is the first-stage booster, which accounts for up to 70% of the cost, according to Musk.

-SpaceX will use a new rocket in Sunday's mission.
+SpaceX will use a new rocket in Monday's mission.
 But the company has plans to launch as many as six more missions with used rockets this year.

-And SpaceX will attempt to recover the first-stage booster after Sunday's launch, setting up that rocket to potentially complete another mission in the future.
+And SpaceX will attempt to recover the first-stage booster after Monday's launch, setting up that rocket to potentially complete another mission in the future.